House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 SKILSAW SPT99-11

 One thing that turned us off was the flimsy plastic zero-clearance insert.
-It doesn’t provide enough support, collapsing down on the side and causing your material to get caught up.
+It doesn’t provide enough support and collapses on the side, which causes your material to get caught up.
 But we were impressed with the smooth-rolling and accurate fence.

-Though most hybrid table saws will probably spend their life parked in one workshop, you may still need to move it when you rearrange and change things up.
-To that end, this saw has 16-inch wheels that allow you to easily roll it to a new place.
+Though most hybrid table saws will probably spend their life parked in one workshop, you may still need to move your saw when you rearrange and change things up.
+To that end, the SPT9.9-11 has 16-inch wheels that allow you to quickly roll it to a new place.
 You can even take it out of the workshop if you need to!
-All in all, we think this is the best hybrid table saw under $1000.
+Overall, we think this is the best hybrid table saw for under $1000.

 Pros